pandas-dev/pandas/doc/source/install.rst

   <https://pandas-gbq.readthedocs.io/en/latest/install.html#dependencies>`__:
   for Google BigQuery I/O. (pandas-gbq >= 0.8.0)

-* `Backports.lzma <https://pypi.org/project/backports.lzma/>`__: Only for Python 2, for writing to and/or reading from an xz compressed DataFrame in CSV; Python 3 support is built into the standard library.
 * One of the following combinations of libraries is needed to use the top-level :func:`~pandas.read_html` function: